-MTL, part of the Paragon Group of Companies since June 2003, launched its new brand in September 2003.
-MTL specialises in the origination of buy-to-let products, and the majority of originations are to emerging professional borrowers.
+Mortgage Trust, part of the Paragon Group of Companies since June 2003, launched its new brand in September 2003.
+MT specialises in the origination of buy-to-let products, and the majority of originations are to emerging professional borrowers.
 These borrowers typically possess a portfolio of between two and five properties and are investing in the property market for the longer term.
-MTL borrowers are expected to have rental yields exceeding 120% of mortgage repayments on an interest-only basis.
-Interest rates have been stressed at LIBOR plus 1.50% for the purposes of this test.
+MT borrowers are expected to have rental yields generally exceeding 130%, except 125% in limited circumstances, of mortgage repayments on an interest-only basis.
+This ICR calculation was based on an interest payment of Libor + 1.50% for all loans in the portfolio.
+Going forward, this calculation will be based on the Paragon reference rate.

 Mortgages are originated via direct distribution centres and, indirectly, through a network of brokers.
-The underwriters at MTL have experience either inhouse or with high street lenders.
+The underwriters at MT have experience either inhouse or with high street lenders.
 New hires follow a specific training/mentoring programme, after which they are gradually given increasing underwriting limits.
-Although underwriters follow the underwriting guidelines established by MTL, they are allowed certain "discretion points" based on their seniority/experience.
+Although underwriters follow the underwriting guidelines established by MT, they are allowed certain "discretion points" based on their seniority/experience.
 This results in an application to completion rate of approximately 65%.